alan791205/ohara/README.md

 ```
 gradle clean ohara-it:test -PskipManager -Pbrokers="" -Pworkers=""
 ```
 all integration tests are currently live under the ohara-it.
-Without actual systems information, ohara-it use mini cluster (embedded kafka, ftp server and database) to run all integration tests.
+Without actual system information, ohara-it use mini cluster (embedded kafka, ftp server and database) to run all integration tests.
 All configured services and related "key" are shown below.
 * brokers: ohara.it.brokers
 * workers: ohara.it.workers